-As 2018 comes to a close, this is a great time to take one last look at your upcoming equipment needs and decide if now is the time for an upgrade or expansion.
-That’s because the enhancements to the existing Section 179 deduction passed under the new Tax Cuts and Jobs Act last December provide more opportunity to reduce your taxes this year.
+As 2019 comes to a close, this is a great time to take one last look at your upcoming equipment needs and decide if now is the time for an upgrade or expansion.
+That’s because the enhancements to the existing Section 179 deduction, passed under the Tax Cuts and Jobs Act of 2017, provide more opportunity to reduce your taxes this year.

 Under the new tax law, business owners gain an expanded ability to write off certain equipment purchases in their taxes for the next five years.
 We’ll take a look at the changes in the tax law, some pros and cons, and how businesses can use them to save money when filing their tax return.

 A notable change is that used equipment is now an eligible expense under Section 179.
-Before, this was available only for new purchases.
+In the past, this was available only for new purchases.
 This gives entrepreneurs even more options to maximize their purchasing power and select the equipment that’s best for their operation.

 All that being said, it’s important to consider this caveat before making a bottom-line driven decision: the equipment can’t be equipment the company has used before.
 That means it can’t come from an associated company or a relative.